 Cutting Decks, Battery Management, and Connectivity

-Recently introduced RYOBI mowers have larger 54-inch fabricated steel decks, which is a step above the stamped cutting decks of other manufactures.
+Recently introduced RYOBI mowers have larger 54-inch fabricated steel decks, which is a step above the stamped cutting decks of other manufacturers.
 The commercial models from Greenworks and Gravely have fabricated decks as well.

 EGO has made great strides in battery management with multiple cutting and driving modes, which help reduce or maximize battery life.

 Most of the new mowers introduced in the last few years have come with USB ports for charging a phone.
 Newer models from EGO and Greenworks are coming with Bluetooth and GPS connectivity to help manage mower operation and runtimes.

 Battery powered zero turn riding lawn mower brands

 Currently, there are just a handful of lawn mower manufacturers making battery or electric zero turn lawn mowers.

 We are going to take a look at a few of the models available for 2021.

 RYOBI currently has three battery powered zero turn models on the market.
 Each of these mowers has multiple drive modes (fast and slow) and multiple cutting modes (fast and slow).
 Each mower has one handle cutting deck height adjustment to tune in your perfect cut.